netdata/netdata/claim/README.md

 ### Claiming script

-A Space's administrator can claim an Agent by directly calling the `netdata-claim.sh` script **as the `netdata` user** and passing the following arguments:
+A Space's administrator can claim an Agent by directly calling the `netdata-claim.sh` script either with root privileges using `sudo`, or as the user running the Agent (typically `netdata`), and passing the following arguments:

 ```sh
 -token=TOKEN